 For André Lira Gordenstein, MSW '09, his two years organizing workshops and after-school programs for children and youth in a Costa Rican government housing project provided precisely the real-world experience he needed to prepare for a lifetime of working with at-risk kids.

-Gordenstein, a graduate of the Boston College Graduate School of Social Work, spent the first twelve years of his life in Brazil, the son of an American college professor and a Brazilian mother who is currently a Language and Literacy professor at Lesley University.
+Gordenstein, a graduate of the Boston College School of Social Work, spent the first twelve years of his life in Brazil, the son of an American college professor and a Brazilian mother who is currently a Language and Literacy professor at Lesley University.
 Even after moving to the Boston area for junior high and high school, Gordenstein and his family would make frequent trips back to Rio de Janeiro.

 "I was very fortunate to grow up with two parents, a stable home and a stable environment.
 My parents were not rich by any means, but we had enough," says Gordenstein, who speaks fluent Portuguese and Spanish.
 "And then I'd go back to Brazil and walk around the streets of Rio and see kids and people on the street with nowhere to live, and the contrast really struck me hard."